-These trees prefer full sun but will tolerate partial shade.
+These trees prefer full sun but will permit partial shade locations too.
 They tend to grow between 40 and 70 feet (12-21 m.) in height.

 Growing River Birch Trees in the Landscape

-In nature, you will most likely find a river birch tree growing near water.
-Because of its affinity for wet, heavy soil, planting a river birch tree can fill in spaces where nothing else seems to grow.
+In nature you will most likely find a river birch tree growing near water.
+Due to its affinity for wet, heavy soil, planting a river birch tree can fill in spaces where nothing else seems to grow.

 River birch trees can be grown direct from seed or planted as saplings.
 When seeds or saplings are starting out, it’s important to control weed competition nearby either with weed fabric or select herbicidal spraying.